GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

  * Let Sender Manage Relay Provisioning

-    A related motivating example in the sending-side network is provided by considering a sender which needs to instruct the gateways on how to select between connecting to {{figtxrelay}} or {{figtxisp}} (from
+    A related motivating example in the sending-side network is provided by considering a sender that needs to instruct the gateways on how to select between connecting to {{figtxrelay}} or {{figtxisp}} (from
     {{extx}}), in order to manage load and failover scenarios in a manner that operates well with the sender's provisioning strategy for